Bis(monoacylglycero)phosphate

 2. Biochemistry and Function

 Biosynthesis: Although some questions remain to be answered, there is good evidence that bis(monacylglycero)phosphate is synthesised from phosphatidylglycerol via lysophosphatidylglycerol (LPG) in the endosomal system.
-In the first rate-limiting step, lysosomal phospholipase A2 removes the fatty acid from position sn-2 of phosphatidylglycerol, before in the second step, the lysophosphatidylglycerol produced is acylated on the sn-2′ position of the head group glycerol moiety by means of a transacylase reaction with a further molecule of lysophosphatidylglycerol to yield sn-3:sn-1′ bis(monacylglycero)phosphate.
-A protein designated CLN5 is the BMP synthase, and this enzyme catalyses an energy-independent base exchange reaction between two LPG molecules with glycerophosphoglycerol as a by-product; CLN5 is deficient in Batten disease, and studies with CNL5-knockout cells show a deficiency of BMP and a substantial accumulation of lysophosphatidylglycerol (LPG) in the lysosomes.
+In the first rate-limiting step, lysosomal phospholipase A2 removes the fatty acid from position sn-2 of phosphatidylglycerol, before in the second step, the lysophosphatidylglycerol produced is acylated on the sn-3 position of the head group glycerol moiety by means of an energy-independent transacylase reaction from a fatty acid donor catalysed mainly by a protein designated CLN5 to generate R,S-bis(monacylglycero)phosphate.
+Lysosomal lipases remove the fatty acid from position sn-1 of the glycerol from the starting phosphatidylglycerol moiety, before this is exchanged for a 1-monoacylglycerol in a reaction catalysed by phospholipase D (PLD3/4) to produce S,S-bis(monacylglycero)phosphate, i.e., with stereo-inversion.

-Biosynthesis scheme for bis(monacylglycero)phosphate
+Biosynthesis of bis(monacylglycero)phosphate

-However, the primary source of phosphatidylglycerol is unknown, possibly mitochondria via crosstalk with lysosomes, nor is it known how the novel stereospecificity of BMP arises, i.e., whether it ours spontaneously during biosynthesis or requires a separate isomerase.
-A further question is how the distinctive fatty acid composition is achieved.
-BMP with the sn-3:sn-1′ configuration has been isolated from BHK and rat uterine stromal cells, but it may be an intermediate in the biosynthetic pathway.
+However, the primary source of phosphatidylglycerol is unknown, possibly mitochondria via crosstalk with lysosomes, nor is the origin of the monoacylglycerol.
+The intermediate BMP with the sn-3:sn-1′ configuration has been isolated from BHK and rat uterine stromal cells.
 While other biosynthetic routes may be possible, cardiolipin has been ruled out as a potential precursor.
+CLN5 has been described as the BMP synthase and is deficient in Batten disease, while studies with CNL5-knockout cells show a deficiency of BMP and a substantial accumulation of lysophosphatidylglycerol (LPG) in the lysosomes.

 Physical and chemical properties: The properties of bis(monacylglycero)phosphate in membranes will be highly dependent on fatty acid composition, but the function in lysosomes is of particular interest and is under investigation.
 It certainly has a structural role in developing the complex intraluminal membrane system, aided by a tendency not to form a bilayer.
-Like cardiolipin, it is a cone-shaped molecule with a small but hydrated head group, which is negatively charged, and it encourages fusion of membranes or formation of internal vesicles (invagination) at the pH in the endosomes where it may associate with certain proteins, which carry a positive charge under the acidic conditions.
+Like cardiolipin, it is a cone-shaped molecule with a small but hydrated head group, which is negatively charged, and it encourages fusion of membranes or formation of internal vesicles (invagination) at the pH in the endosomes where it may associate with certain proteins, which carry a positive charge under the acidic conditions, including hydrolases and coactivators.

 Lysosomal metabolism: Bis(monoacylglycero)phosphate is negatively charged at lysosomal pH and can form a stable docking station in the endosomal membranes or membrane vesicles for luminal acid hydrolases that are positively charged at acidic pH and require a water-lipid interface for activation.
 By binding in this way, BMP stimulates lysosomal lipid-degrading enzymes, including acid sphingomyelinase, acid ceramidase, acid phospholipase A2 and an acid lipase with the capacity to hydrolyse triacylglycerols and cholesterol esters, while by binding to the heat-shock protein Hsp70, which promotes survival of stressed cells by inhibiting lysosomal membrane permeabilization on the inner lysosomal membrane, it activates the acid sphingomyelinase for stabilization of lysosomes.
 Thus, BMP plays a central role in determining the fate of the lysosomal content by stimulating degradation and sorting of lipids.